 Make sure you have checked-in a test at least once before you attempt to run it (even when using the option to run a test that is not checked-in).

-To learn more about running performance tests, see Running Performance Tests Overview.
+To learn more about running performance tests, see Run performance tests overview.

 Make sure that the performance test you want to run is valid.
-For details, see How to Design a Performance Test.
+For details, see Design a performance test.

-On the My Performance Center navigation bar, select Test Management > Test Lab.
-In the Test Lab module, create a test set that includes an instance of the performance test you want to run.
-For user interface details, see the Test Lab Module.
+From the Performance Center navigation toolbar, click and select Test Management (under Testing).
+Create a test set that includes an instance of the performance test you want to run.
+For user interface details, see the Create, edit, or assign a test set.

 Select an available timeslot and click Run.
 The Initializing Run page opens.
 The Initializing Run page displays the performance test initialization steps performed by Performance Center, and the status for each step.
 If each step is completed successfully, the performance test starts running and the Performance Test Run page opens.

 You can override the defined schedules and manually control the behavior of Vusers during a performance test run.

 For task details, see Manage Vusers during a test run.

 You can stop, start, update, and load virtualized services during your performance test run.

 For task details, see Manage virtualized services during a test run.